Employer Payroll Tax

 If the employer chooses to terminate the employee after the hearing, the employer must provide written notice to the employee which must include the date of dismissal.

 During the first six months, one day of notice is accumulated for each month of employment.
 In addition to the 6 days accumulated, 2.5 days of notice are accumulated for each month of employment from the sixth month to the end of the first year.
-Following the first-year termination requires a 30-day notice.
+Following the first-year, termination requires a 30-day notice.

-Under the Section 14 Arrangement, the employer is required to carry out monthly contributions equivalent to 8.33% of the employee’s monthly salary payment towards the severance pay component, and the accrued mount is to be released to the employee upon termination, even if the employee resigns without circumstances that would entitle the employee to severance pay if he was not subjected to the Section 14 Arrangement.
+Under the Section 14 Arrangement, the employer is required to carry out monthly contributions equivalent to 8.33% of the employee’s monthly salary payment towards the severance pay component, and the accrued amount is to be released to the employee upon termination, even if the employee resigns without circumstances that would entitle the employee to severance pay if he was not subjected to the Section 14 Arrangement.

 The amount of severance pay depends on the number of years the employee has been employed.
 One months’ salary for every year worked is paid as severance.
 If the employer contributed every month 8.33% to Severance pay, then he won’t need to pay severance in termination.